 A: Firstly — can I get that recipe?

-Secondly — eek.
-I hate cutting onions for that very reason.
+Secondly — I hate cutting onions for that very reason.

-That’s about all the chemistry I can take for one day.
+That's the chemistry basics.
 Now, on to biology …

 There are three types of tears — basal, reflex and emotional.
 Basal tears keep your eyes from drying out, like on a windy day.
 Reflex tears clear your eyes of irritants, such as when you get dirt in your eye.
 And finally, emotional tears can be a result of happiness, sadness or any other emotion that gets your cry on.
 (For me, it’s watching the last scene of "Garden State" … or "Bambi.")

-The kind of tears you’re producing when you’re chopping onions is reflex tears, because your brain is sending the message to your eyes to flush out the unstable compound mentioned above.
+The kind of tears you produce when you're chopping onions is reflex tears, because your brain is sending the message to your eyes to flush out the unstable compound mentioned above.

 So is there anything you can do to prevent it?

-Well, a scientist at New Zealand’s Crop and Food Research Institute by the name of Colin Eady is working on creating a tear-free onion.
+Well, a scientist at New Zealand’s Crop and Food Research Institute by the name of Colin Eady is creating a tear-less onion.
 That’s right, folks — no more crying.
-Using gene-silencing technology, Eady was able to shut down the lachrymatory-factor synthase gene and create an onion that did not induce tears.
+Using gene-silencing technology, Eady was able to shut down the lachrymatory-factor synthase gene and create an onion that didn't induce tears.
 The onion is a long way from grocery store shelves, but we could be on our way in the next few years.

 Until then, here are some other things you can try:

 First, try sticking your onions in the refrigerator for a few hours before you cut them.
-Or the National Onion Association (yes, there is one) suggests cutting the top end of the onion off and peeling downward, but cutting off the root end (the one with all the hair on it) last.
+The National Onion Association suggests cutting the top end of the onion off and peeling downward, but cutting off the root end (the one with all the hair on it) last.
 This is because the cells that release the onion's bountiful sulfur are concentrated at the base.

 Finally, if you peel and chop a lot of onions, it might pay to get a little exhaust fan from your local hardware store.
 Having the air blow on the onion scatters the sulfuric acid and makes the irritant less potent.
-Check out Chow.com’s nifty little how-to video here.
+Check out Chow.com’s nifty little how-to video.